noiseprotocol/noise_spec/noise.md

-If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new `Noise_XXfallback` identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.
+If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new `Noise_XXfallback` handshake identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.

 Below are the three patterns used for Noise Pipes: